The heart of Christian spirituality is the Mystery of the Holy Trinity.

 - Michael Downey, Altogether Gift: A Trinitarian Spirituality

-- Richard Rohr and Mike Morell, The Divine Dance: The Trinity and Your Transformation
+- Richard Rohr and Mike Morrell, The Divine Dance: The Trinity and Your Transformation